 Active Shooter Drills, School Security Personnel, and Threat Assessment

 The burden of this imbalance can disproportionately fall on students of color, LGBTQ+ students, and students with disabilities.
-Our principles outline considerations for prioritizing student wellbeing and reducing trauma in these commonly used practices.
+Our principles outline considerations for prioritizing student well-being and reducing trauma in these commonly used practices.
 Students should not be harmed in the process of trying to prevent school shootings and other acts of violence.

-How You Can Help
+How You Can Champion School Safety Principles

-Download these principles, which will provide guardrails to protect students in schools that choose to use these approaches.
+Download these school safety principles, which will provide guardrails to protect students in schools that choose to use these approaches.
 It’s critical that all adults, including educators and school leaders, do everything in their power to reduce harm to students.
-Furthermore, if your school is already using one of these practices, you can start with these considerations created by Sandy Hook Promise.
-Reach out to [email protected] if you need policy support in your community.
+Furthermore, if your school is already using one of these practices, you can enhance them with our principles.